cgwire/kitsu/docs/faq/README.md

  -----------------------------------------

-## How to have an overview of the production?
+## How to have an overview of a task type?

-### Task type overview page / Supervisor page

 To access to the task type overview, you can click click on the **task type** name.